Music Therapy | Safer Psychianetry - Healing Through Sound

 What happens in a typical music therapy session?

-Sessions vary based on individual goals but might include playing instruments, singing, song writing, listening to selected music, movement to music, or improvisation.
+Sessions vary based on individual goals but might include listening to selected music, movement to music, or improvisation.
 Your therapist creates a personalized plan based on your needs and preferences.

 How long does music therapy take to work?